 * This is the Professional Version. *

 Psoriatic arthritis is a spondyloarthropathy and chronic inflammatory arthritis that occurs in people with psoriasis of the skin or nails.
 The arthritis is often asymmetric, and some forms involve the distal interphalangeal joints.
 Diagnosis is clinical.
-Treatment is usually similar to that of RA but can also involve phototherapy.
+Treatment involves disease-modifying antirheumatic drugs (DMARDs), biologic agents, and phototherapy.

 Psoriatic arthritis develops in about 30% of patients with psoriasis.
 Prevalence is increased in patients with AIDS.
-Risk of some involvement is increased in patients with HLA-B27 or some other specific alleles and in family members.
-Etiology and pathophysiology are unknown.
+Risk is increased in patients with HLA-B27 or some other specific alleles and in family members.
+Etiology and pathophysiology of psoriatic arthritis are unknown.

 Psoriasis of the skin or nails may precede or follow joint involvement.
 Severity of the joint and skin disease is often discordant.
 Also, skin lesions may be hidden in the scalp, gluteal folds, or umbilicus and go unrecognized by the patient.